THE MEANING OF HUMAN-COMPUTER INTERACTION

 leads to Fischer’s further considerations such as

-“user models are defined as models that systems have
+“user models are defined as models that systems have of users

-reside in the heads of users, in interactions with others”.
+heads of users, in interactions with others”.

-But is it “systems” or is it their
+But is it “systems” or is it their designers who work

-purposes of satisfying (hopefully clients but mainly) shareholders, and then is
+(hopefully clients but mainly) shareholders, and then is it users who need to

-it users who need to have models of systems and their whole changing
+have models of systems and their whole changing environment in order to know

-environment in order to know whether and how to use them for their own
+whether and how to use them for their own purposes?
+And further:

 “interaction between people and computers requires